Things to Do in Mexico City in December

 What should I know before visiting Mexico City in December?

 Three things catch first-time visitors off guard: the cold evenings (pack a real jacket — 2,240 metres of altitude means it can drop below 5°C/41°F at night), the altitude itself (give yourself a day to acclimatise before hiking Teotihuacán or doing anything strenuous), and the Guadalupe pilgrimage on December 12, which brings millions of visitors to the Basílica de Guadalupe and creates congestion across the city's northern neighbourhoods.
-Outside the Christmas holiday increase, December offers excellent hotel value — a room in Condesa or Roma that costs $120–150 USD in peak October can drop to $80–100 in early December.
+Outside the Christmas holiday surge, December offers excellent hotel value — a room in Condesa or Roma that costs $120–150 USD in peak October can drop to $80–100 in early December.

 Is December a good time to visit the Teotihuacán pyramids?